News

 Trastuzumab deruxtecan (T-DXd) was effective in patients with HER2-positive (HER2+) metastatic breast cancer, with no new safety profiles observed.

-T-DXd has been used to treat patients with metastatic or unresectable HER2+ breast cancer if they had already received anti-HER2–based therapies.
-The DESTINY-Breast12 phase 3b/4 study is the largest prospective study of this population known to the researchers.
-This study aimed to assess the PFS and overall response rate (ORR) of patients with either stable or active BM who received T-DXd after being treated with 1 or more prior anti-HER2–based regimens.
+T-DXd, sold as Enhertu by Daiichi Sankyo, Inc/AstraZeneca Pharmaceuticals LP, has been used to treat patients with metastatic or unresectable HER2+ breast cancer if they have already received anti–HER2-based therapies.
+The DESTINY-Breast12 phase 3b/4 study (NCT0473976) is the largest prospective study of this population known to the investigators.
+This study aimed to assess the PFS and objective response rate (ORR) of patients with stable or active BM who received T-DXd after being treated with 1 or more anti–HER2-based regimens.1,2

-The BM cohort and non-BM cohort were made up of adults with HER2+ mBC and progression in 2 or less prior lines of therapy (LOT).
-Patients in the BM cohort were further split into stable or active groups based on whether their BM was untreated or treated progressing.
-All patients received T-DXd every 3 weeks through an intravenous delivery, with a dose totaling 5.4 mg/kg.
-PFS and ORR were the primary end points of the study but end points also included central nervous system (CNS) PFS, CNS ORR, and ORR in the BM cohort with safety.
+The BM cohort and non-BM cohort were made up of adults with HER2+ mBC who had progressed on 2 or fewer prior lines of therapy (LOT).
+Patients in the BM cohort were further split into stable or active groups based on whether BM were untreated or treated but progressing.
+All patients received 5.4 mg/kg of T-DXd every 3 weeks intravenously.
+PFS and ORR were the primary end points of the study, but secondary end points included central nervous system (CNS) PFS, CNS ORR, and overall survival and safety in the BM cohort with safety.

-Patients were included if they were 18 years and older, did not receive more than 2 prior therapy regimens in a metastatic setting, had disease progression on at least 1 anti-HER2–based regimen, and had a score of 1 or 2 on the Eastern Cooperative Oncology Group performance status.
+Patients were included in the study if they were 18 years and older, had not received more than 2 prior therapy regimens in a metastatic setting, had disease progression on at least 1 anti–HER2-based regimen, and had a score of 1 or 2 on the Eastern Cooperative Oncology Group performance status.1,2

-A total of 16.0% of the BM cohort and 12.9% of the non-BM cohort reported interstitial lung disease/pneumonitis, of which 5 events co-occurred with opportunistic infection, affecting 1.9% of the BM cohort.
+Sixteen percent of the BM cohort and 12.9% of the non-BM cohort reported interstitial lung disease/pneumonitis, and 5 events co-occurred with opportunistic infection, affecting 1.9% of the BM cohort.2

-The overall survival, said Lin, was high, with patients with BM having a 12-month overall survival of 90.3% and patients without brain metastases having a survival of 90.6%.
-The median overall survival was not reached.
+Overall survival (OS), said Lin, was high; patients with BM had a 12-month OS rate of 90.3%, and patients without BM had an OS rate of 90.6%.
+The median OS was not reached.1,2

-“In terms of safety, grades 3 or higher adverse events occurred in approximately half of patients in both cohorts,” said Lin.
-“However, treatment discontinuation due to toxicity was uncommon, occurring in 15% of patients without brain metastasis and 9.5% of patients without brain metastases.”
+“In terms of safety, grades 3 or higher adverse events occurred in approximately half of patients in both cohorts,” Lin said.
+“However, treatment discontinuation due to toxicity was uncommon, occurring in 15% of patients with brain metastases and 9.5% of patients without brain metastases.”

-The most common adverse event that led to discontinuation was interstitial lung disease, which was recorded in 16.0% of patients with baseline BM.
-Lin noted that there were a total of 11 treatment-related deaths during the study and that only 1 case of radiation necrosis was recorded, though she speculated on whether there was incomplete recording on that adverse event.
+The most common adverse event that led to discontinuation was interstitial lung disease, which was recorded in 16.0% of patients with BM at baseline.2 Lin noted that 11 treatment-related deaths occurred during the study and that only 1 case of radiation necrosis was recorded, although she speculated on whether there was incomplete recording for that adverse event.

-There were limitations to the study.
-The study was a single-arm, open-label study and excluded patients with leptomeningeal metastases.
-Conclusions on the efficacy of the treatment were based on single-arm time-to-event efficacy analyses.
-Cross-trial comparisons are difficult as the final data set is immature and there are no long-term follow-up data.
+Regarding study limitations, DESTINY-Breast12 was a single-arm, open-label trial and excluded patients with leptomeningeal metastases.
+Conclusions on the efficacy of the treatment were based on single-arm, time-to-event efficacy analyses.
+Additionally, cross-trial comparisons are difficult because the final data set is immature and there are no long-term follow-up data.
 Patients with no measurable disease at baseline were included in the ORR analysis in the non-BM cohort.
-Intracranial radiotherapy had been used previously in some of the patients with stable or active BM, which could have affected the results.
-Brain imaging was not performed in patients without baseline BM, and thus only symptomatic CNS metastases could be evaluated.
-Patients of Black and Asian ethnicities were underrepresented.
+Moreover, intracranial radiotherapy had been used previously in some patients with stable or active BM, which could have affected the results.
+Brain imaging was not performed in patients without BM at baseline, so only symptomatic CNS metastases could be evaluated.
+Lastly, Black and Asian patients were underrepresented.1,2

-The researchers concluded that T-DXd was found to provoke substantial and durable overall and intracranial clinical activity in patients with HER2+ mBC.
-There were also no new safety signals presented during the course of the study.
-The new data indicate that T-DXd can be used in patients with HER2+ mBC who were previously treated, including in patients with active and stable BM.
+The study investigators concluded that T-DXd induced substantial and durable overall and intracranial clinical activity in patients with HER2+ mBC with no new safety signals.
+These new data indicate that T-DXd can be used in previously treated patients with HER2+ mBC, including in patients with active and stable BM.1,2

 “Overall, we believe that results from DESTINY-Breast12 support the use of T-DXd for patients with HER2+ [mBC], irrespective of the presence or absence of stable or active brain metastases,” Lin concluded.